Consoneo/linters/README.md

 Some linters use Docker to run, so you need to have Docker installed on your machine.

-## Usage
+## Getting started

-Initialize the configuration file:
+Generate a `.linter.yaml` the configuration file:

 ```console
 linter init